sinclairzx81/typebox/readme.md

 ### Options

-You can pass JSON Schema compliant options on the last argument of any type.
-Option property hints are provided for convenience.
+You can pass JSON Schema options on the last argument of any type.
+Option hints specific to each type are provided for convenience.

 ```typescript
 // String must be an email